hussamsh/MegaTicTacToe/README.md

 # Update 20/6/2020
 This application has dependancies that are no longer supported by android, therefore I will archiving this project and keeping it as a reference for anyone who wants to make such a game on android.

-I will also be removing it from both the playstore and amazon store
+I will also be removing it from both the playstore and amazon store.